Who I am

 Helping people to connect with their innate dignity and goodness as human beings and to experience the world as an extension of this goodness.

-Helping people as they work through pain, turmoil, ennui, grief and other difficult experiences from a spiritual perspective.
+Helping people as they work through pain, turmoil, weariness, grief and other difficult experiences from a spiritual perspective.

 Spiritual perspective to me does not mean other-worldly, nor does it mean working with someone to fix or even improve themselves.
 It means helping someone recognize who they are and what their place is in the scheme of things in this life, and to relax into that by identifying what responsibilities to take and what to let be.

-Helping people to reorient to and navigate through the shifting territories of old age, sickness, and death by helping them to apply their own spiritual beliefs to the fact of our impermanence.
+Helping people to navigate through the shifting territories of illness, aging, and dying by helping them to apply their own spiritual or philosophical beliefs to the fact of our impermanence.

-It can be soothing and inspiring to tell it like it is and to then discover bravery as well as a sense of humor.
+It can be soothing and inspiring to tell it like it is whatever it is, and to then discover bravery as well as a sense of humor.
 This, I believe, is what constitutes sanity.

 Helping people to have an experiential understanding of what we are.